-- 1. Attach your external display to the HDMI-Out port/mini display port, and turn it on. - 2.
-Go to the Screen resolution control panel (see page 1 29) in the Desktop app. - 3.
+- 1. Attach your external display to the external monitor port/HDMI-Out port, and turn it on. - 2.
+Go to the Screen resolution control panel (see page 1 30) in the Desktop app. - 3.
 Click the Detect button. - 4.
 The computer will then detect any attached displays.